Eric Ortiz

 Eric Ortiz Aparicio (born 19 May 1977 in Mexico City) is a Mexican professional boxer that competes in the light flyweight (108 lb) division.

 Pro career

 Ortiz turned pro in 1996 and in 2005 captured the vacant WBC light flyweight title with a TKO win over José Antonio Aguirre.
-He lost the belt in his first defenCe to Brian Viloria.
+He lost the belt in his first defense to Brian Viloria.
 The following year he challenged IBF light flyweight title holder Ulises Solís but lost via TKO.
 After a couple of wins, he then lost in an eliminator to Z Gorres in 2007.